The nature of physiotherapy

 1. Physiotherapists are bound by a code of ethics.

 Physiotherapists are expected to abide by the profession's code of ethics.
-Physiotherapists are required to:
+Physiotherapists

 • practise with integrity and in accordance with the law;